NoSlaves/UnpaidChallenges/README.md

 # Doximity
 These guys and one girl are completely full of it!!!
 It does not matter if you get this right.
 Also, check the list of PR's to the project and you'll see all the other victims, which shows you how sloppy they are.
 Run from these liars and thieves!!!

+# HeadSpin.io
+These guys are a total joke!!!
+They have 4 people and like to take resumes and challenges to claim they can't find workers.